jinghuazhao/SCALLOP-Seq/docs/tests/cclake-2.md

 # cclake-2

-This shows allocation of CPUs (based on the lowest common multiple of 32 and 56 as whole numbers of 448 SL3 cclake nodes) for two groupings both in SLURM and singularity.
+Allocation of CPUs (based on the lowest common multiple of 32 and 56 as whole numbers of 448 SL3 cclake nodes) for group 2 both in SLURM and singularity.

 ```bash
 #!/usr/bin/bash